-Name English prompt Notes pim-sm pim-sm - Enable PIM sparse mode operatioin jp-hold jp-intvl - regular Join/Prune message interval (unit:s) Seconds <1-65535> - time value (second) The default value is 60 seconds.
+Name English prompt Remarks pim-sm pim-sm - Enable PIM sparse mode operatioin The default value is 60 jp-intvl jp-intvl - regular Join/Prune message interval (unit:s) seconds.
+Second <1-65535> - time value (second)

-At each configuration the PIM-SM database must be entirely searched for the (s, g) pairs or the (\, g) pairs; if the configured port is an upstream one, the interval of the jp timer of the corresponding (s, g) or (\, g) pair should be reset.
-The interval in port configuration mode is prior to the join/prune interval in global mode.
+At each configuration the PIM-SM database must be entirely searched for the (s, g) pairs or the (\, g) pairs; if the configured interface is an upstream one, the interval of the jp timer of the corresponding (s, g) or (\, g) pair should be reset.
+The interval in Interface configuration is prior to the join/prune interval in global mode.
 If the Join packets from the downstream neighbor have not been received in three JP timeout periods, the downstream that corresponds to the multicast item will be shifted to the prune state.
 The default holdtime is 3 minutes.
 If this value is changed randomly, CPU shock and service-forwarding shock may be caused.